-- 4.1 Contract Award: The Contract is intended to provide Agencies with a purchase price on all Contract Items.
-The Contract shall be awarded to the Vendor that provides the Contract Items meeting the required specifications for the lowest overall total cost as shown on the Pricing Pages. - 4.2 Pricing Pages: Vendor should complete the Pricing Pages (Exhibit A) by completing the Year, Make, Model, and inserting quoted price.
-Vendor should complete the pricing pages in their entirety as failure to do so may result in Vendor's bids being disqualified.
+- 4.1 Contract Award: The Contract is intended to provide Agencies with a purchase price for the Contract Items.
+The Contract shall be awarded to the Vendor that provides the Contract Items meeting the required specifications for the lowest overall total cost as shown on the Pricing Pages. - 4.2 Pricing Page: Vendor should complete the Pricing Page (Exhibit A) by completing the Year, Make, Model, and inserting quoted price.
+Vendor should complete the Pricing Page in full as failure to complete the Pricing Page in its entirety may result in Vendor's bid being disqualified.